Everything You Need to Know About Catch-Up Contributions in 2025

 Catch-up contribution limits

-For an IRA, you’re able to contribute an extra $1,000 each year as of 2024, which means you can contribute a total of $8,000 per year after age 50 ($7,000 contribution plus $1,000 catch-up), according to the IRA contribution limits1.
+For an IRA, you’re able to contribute up to an extra $1,000 in 2025, which means you can contribute a total of $8,000 per year after age 50 ($7,000 contribution plus $1,000 catch-up), according to the IRA contribution limits1.
 One perk of an IRA is that you have until the tax deadline to make contributions for that year.
-So, you can make contributions to your IRA for the 2024 calendar year until April 15, 2025.
+So, you can make contributions to your IRA for the 2025 calendar year until April 15, 2026.
+In future years, the catch-up contribution will include a cost-of-living adjustment.

 Take the next step.